Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 If you are someone who loves dogs, you might have wondered whether there are careers that can marry this love with a decent paycheck.
 The answer to that question is yes.
 There are plenty of dog lover jobs out there to choose from.
 These 12 careers involving dogs cover a wide range of industries, from veterinary medicine to science and the arts.
-Whether you want to work hands on with dogs every day or want to be in a field that helps and supports dogs, there are a number of different careers with dogs to consider.
+Whether you want to work hands-on with dogs every day or want to be in a field that helps and supports dogs, there are several different careers with dogs to consider.

 Methodology

 Each career listed here includes a few metrics.
-These metrics have been sourced from a number of public databases, including information provided by ZipRecruiter, Indeed, and the US Bureau of Labor and Statistics.
+These metrics have been sourced from several public databases, including information provided by ZipRecruiter, Indeed, and the US Bureau of Labor and Statistics.
 The metrics include the averages, typically comprising the median 50% of typical workers.
 They do not include outliers.

 The number of jobs metric includes the number of known jobs currently in the United States.
 The metric does not include the number of current job openings.
 Most dog-related fields are projected to grow at steady or above-average rates in the near future due to the persistent popularity of pets, especially dogs, in the United States.
 This projected growth makes most dog-related careers a good option to consider.
 The industry as a whole is not expected to contract in the near future, barring any big shake-ups in the current trends.